-1. This TOE does not provide the following functions:

-- The TOE does not provide the Communication Protection Function to use the SSL protocol in the Device Firmware Update Function on the communications between the TOE and HTTPS-compatible devices.

-- The TOE does not provide the Communication Protection Function to use the SSL protocol on the communications between the TOE and SNMP-compatible devices, because SMNP-compatible devices rarely support SSL-protected SNMP.

-2. In this TOE, the following is not the scope of this evaluation:

-- Although this TOE has the Supplementary Functions such as IEEE802.1X Authentication Function and recording and displaying the security logs, these functions are not the scope of this evaluation.

-- If updated with the RC Gate Firmware Update Function to the version except for A1.1.8-C1.14-P1.12-K1.04., the updated version is out of the scope of this evaluation assurance.
+- 1. This TOE does not provide the following functions: - The TOE does not provide the Communication Data Protection Function to use the SSL protocol in the Device Firmware Update Function on the communications between the TOE and HTTPS-compatible devices. - The TOE does not provide the Communication Data Protection Function to use the SSL protocol on the communications between the TOE and SNMP-compatible devices, because SMNP-compatible devices rarely support SSL-protected SNMP. - 2.
+In this TOE, the following is not the scope of this evaluation: - If updated with the RC Gate Firmware Update Function to the version except for A2.06-C2.04-P2.01-K2.02., the updated version is out of the scope of this evaluation assurance. - This TOE has the function to periodically notify the CS of counter information on a per-user basis (the number of print pages counted for each user) retrieved from the registered device; however, the evaluation is conducted after turning off the function.
+If this function is enabled, it is not the scope of this evaluation.